-Here you will find information about Lamorinda Village and how it is developing to provide you - those residents of Lafayette, Moraga, and Orinda who are interested in remaining in your own homes and communities as you age - with the services, programs, and support you will need and to do so with safety, confidence, and independence.
+Here you will find information about Lamorinda Village and how it is developing to provide you- those residents of Lafayette, Moraga, and Orinda who are interested in remaining in your own homes and communities as you age - with the services, programs, and support you will need and to do so with safety, confidence, and independence.

-We are developing a nonprofit, self-governing, community-based
+We are a nonprofit*, self-governing, community-based

 membership organization with the goal of enabling our members to remain in their own homes and communities as they age.
 Lamorinda Village